Career Technical Education (CTE)

 - Lynn Leahy - Teaching and Learning

 - Mike Lopez - Culinary Arts

 - Jackie Niddrie - Business

-- Eric Neubauer - Auto Shop and Engineering
+- Eric Neubauer - Auto Shop, Engineering and Advanced Video / Film

 - Eric Presley - Digital Arts and Ceramics

 - Jon Tator - Wood Shop

 A program of study that involves a multiyear sequence of courses that integrates core academic knowledge with technical and occupational knowledge to provide students with a pathway to postsecondary education and careers.